LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="GetPrivacyPolicyHistoryByUid-get-">Get Privacy Policy History By Uid (GET)</h4>
  This API is used to retrieve all of the accepted Policies by the user, associated with their UID.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/account/privacy-policy-history-by-uid/)

 ```java